ckeditor/ckeditor5/docs/framework/development-tools/mrgit.md

 # Mr. Git

-[Mr. Git](https://github.com/cksource/mrgit) is a multi-repo manager for Git.
-In CKEditor 5, it can be used for easy development and testing of various CKEditor&nbsp;5-related repositories, such as [ckeditor5-dev](https://github.com/ckeditor/ckeditor5-dev) or [ckeditor5-linters-config](https://github.com/ckeditor/ckeditor5-linters-config).
+[Mr. Git](https://github.com/cksource/mrgit) is a multi-repository manager for Git.
+In CKEditor&nbsp;5, you can use it for easy development and testing of various CKEditor&nbsp;5-related repositories, such as [`ckeditor5-dev`](https://github.com/ckeditor/ckeditor5-dev) or [`ckeditor5-linters-config`](https://github.com/ckeditor/ckeditor5-linters-config).

 ## Setup

-In order to use the tool, install it globally from the npm.
+To use the tool, install it globally from the npm.

 ```bash
 npm install -g mrgit